jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-06-he-said-she-said-and-what-god-said.md

 - relationships
 - biblical-marriage
 - science
-excerpt: "Men and women often talk past each other—not because we don’t care, but because we communicate differently.
+excerpt: "Men and women often talk past each other, not because we don’t care, but because we communicate differently.
 The good news?
 God’s wisdom offers us a way through."
 image: /img/posts/he-said-she-said.jpg
 background: /img/posts/bg-he-said-she-said.jpg
 scripture: "James 1:19 ESV"